 Become a facilitator in a few easy steps:

 - Attend a CBI facilitator development training.

 - Shadow a one-day and a two-day CBI with a current facilitator.

 - Begin independent facilitation and case assignment.

 The Clinical Anatomy Block takes place from August to December in the gross anatomy laboratory.
-Labs take place from 9 a.m. to noon on Tuesdays and Thursdays, with six, first-year medical students assigned to each table.
+Labs take place from 9 a.m. to noon on Tuesdays and Thursdays, first-year medical students assigned to each table.
 Instructors visit students at dissection tables, providing mentorship in their specialty and clinical correlates (target for first-year medical students).
 They may assist students in identifying structures on the donors and oversee their dissections.
 In addition, students are encouraged to develop critical-thinking skills, applying their knowledge of anatomy to clinical cases.
 The clinical anatomy block offers a unique opportunity for physicians to work with first-year medical students as they explore the structure of the human body.
 Students highly value the opportunity to learn about your experiences.
 Faculty title required.

 Evan Garofalo, PhD